AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/module-types.md

 ## Action modules

 Action modules are the most common type of module.
-A typical action module returns a single bundle, which then passes on to the next module for processing.
+A typical action module performs an action and returns a single bundle, which then passes on to the next module for processing.

 Unlike trigger modules, action modules can be placed at the beginning, middle or end of a scenario.

-Scenarios can contain an unlimited number of action modules.
+Scenarios can contain an unlimited number of action modules, although large numbers of modules (150+) may affect performance.

 >[!INFO]
 >